ZiJie-Duan/Subtitle-Generator/README.md

 Clone the project to localv

 use python to build a development environment
+'''
-'''python3 -m venv xxx_env"""
+python3 -m venv xxx_env
+'''

 Then activate the development environment

 Install all the requrment library
+'''
-'''pip install -r requirements.txt"""
+pip install -r requirements.txt
+'''

 If your network connection is unstable, consider using a proxy
+'''
-'''pip install -r requirements.txt --proxy=http://[address]:[port]"""
+pip install -r requirements.txt --proxy=http://[address]:[port]
+'''

 ## Usage